Want to hear more from us?

 What is a personality assessment?

-Quite literally, they’re a way for employers to measure certain parts of their candidates’ personalities.
-Unlike aptitude tests, which often involve a certain element of ‘right’ and ‘wrong’, personality assessments focus on understanding who you are as a person, and how you naturally act.
+Quite literally, personality assessments are a way for employers to measure certain parts of their candidates’ personalities.
+Unlike aptitude tests, which often involve a certain element of ‘right’ and ‘wrong’, a personality test for recruitment will focus on understanding who you are as a person, and how you naturally act.

 What are the different types of personality assessment?